IoTOpen/go-mosquitto-plugin/README.md

 This module implements the mosquitto v2 plugin interface as a Go module.

 The new interface offers some interesting new features like message manipulation, and a callback whether a client disconnects.
-The interface is far from complete, but does implement some key concepts like registering for events and forcefully disconnect clients.
+This module is far from complete, but does implement some key concepts like registering for events and forcefully disconnect clients.

 * KickClientByUsername